YoussefNim/forward_head_posture_alert/readme.md

-# Forward Head Posture Alert - v2
+# Forward Head Posture Alert - V3

+## V3
+### Added :
+- Tkinter interface to adjust the sensitivity and duration of slouching after which you'll be notified
+- Settings.json file to store variables
+- Taskbar icon

 ## Overview
 This project aims to detect a user's posture using a webcam and alert them if they have bad posture (forward head posture) that could lead to neck pain or other discomfort.